IDEALLab/FinDeR/_posts/2022-06-05-past_schools.markdown

 > "The FinDeR Summer School experience was a blast!
 I really enjoyed meeting and working with other graduate students, really from all over the world, in my field of design.
 The speakers were top notch and made concepts understandable."

+> "I think the Summer School was an amazing experience.
+In addition to everything I learned about research and design, I really valued the chance to watch how other students and researchers approach complex problems.
+FinDeR was an opportunity for me to think more abstractly about design problems and how we represent them in our work.
+It was also a meaningful networking experience where I made a lot of friends and met other researchers who are interested in some of the same design spaces as I am in."

+> "Attending the Frontiers in Design Summer School was an incredible experience.
+With a diverse group of around 30 students from different universities, different majors, and different experience levels, I had the opportunity to learn from the best researchers in the world, engage in challenging problem-solving exercises and build lasting connections.
+The program focused on applying AI and computer science algorithms, such as large language models and satisfiability modulo theory, to real-world engineering design problems.
+Collaborating with my peers, I witnessed the power of teamwork and the fusion of different perspectives in finding innovative solutions.
+The faculty and guest speakers were exceptional, providing insightful lectures and hands-on workshops that nurtured our growth as researchers.
+Especially, Dr. Fuge’s guidance and mentorship were invaluable throughout the program.
+Beyond the academic aspect, the summer school emphasized socialization and exploration.
+We had the chance to unwind and bond during social events and organized outings near the campus as well as in the DC area, creating a strong sense of community and lifelong friendships.
+Since I had very limited background in programming, the summer school provided a transformative experience.
+It expanded my understanding and invigorated passion for the use of AI and computer science algorithms in engineering design, equipping me with valuable skills for the future.
+I highly recommend this program to any student interested in exploring the intersection of AI, computer science, and engineering design."

+> "The FinDeR summer school is easily one of the best experiences I have ever participated in.
+If making long-lasting relationships with like-minded individuals, solving complex challenge problems, learning from world-renowned experts, and exploring the DC/Maryland area sounds like fun, that is because it is!!
+You do not want to miss your chance to attend this unique and exhilarating experience!
+12/10 recommend!"

 # 2022 Summer School
 The [2022 Summer School](../../2022/schedule/) covered the topic of **Optimal Transport, Information Geometry, and Generative Models for Data-Driven Design**, and below you can find some selected photos from the event.